Team Policies, Guidelines & Expectations

 UFBA Ballers will participate in weekend tournaments hosted by UFBA, as well as other tournaments throughout the season.
 Coaches evaluate their teams and determine what kind of tournaments they would like to participate in.

-A schedule is shared with families once team rosters are made and evaluated.
-In the event a new team is created due to the uncertainty of roster spots, skills, and experience we will schedule tournaments appropriate for the teams level.
-We will leave it up to the coach’s discretion to select tournaments they feel are best for their team.
 Regarding outside tournaments, UFBA Ballers has no control on how outside tournaments facilitate their game rules, schedules, and competition.
 Some tournaments may request proof of age by a birth certificate.
 We will utilize National Sports ID.
 We will have players participating in their age division or older.
 We will not have a participant playing in tournaments that do not support their age.

 • For example, an 11-year-old will not “play down” in a 9 or 10-yr-old tournament that does not meet the cut off date’s requirements provided by YBOA.
 An 11-year-old can “play up” in a 12 or 13-yr-old tournament if they are capable.
 Participants “playing up” will be at the discretion of the coach and after a conversation with the child’s parents.